The B.A.R.C. Team

 Deborah Knaan, J.D.

 Deborah Knaan, J.D. is the Executive Director of Benchmark Animal Rehabilitative Curriculum (B.A.R.C.).
 Ms. Knaan, an animal cruelty prevention expert, has been involved in animal welfare issues, both personally and professionally, for close to two decades.

-Having been a Deputy District Attorney with the country’s largest prosecuting agency for almost 20 years, Ms. Knaan created and headed up the Los Angeles County District Attorney’s Office’s first animal cruelty prosecution program.
+Having been a Deputy District Attorney with the country’s largest prosecuting agency for over 22 years, Ms. Knaan created and headed up the Los Angeles County District Attorney’s Office’s first animal cruelty prosecution program.
 That program has served as a model for other prosecuting agencies throughout the country.

 Ms. Knaan began her career as a Deputy District Attorney in 1996.
 Her assignments included prosecuting felony gang-related crimes and sexual assaults and child molestation cases.
 Ms. Knaan served under two mayors as a commissioner on the Board of Commissioners for the Los Angeles City Department of Animal Services, one of the largest animal control agencies in the country.
 As a commissioner, Ms. Knaan was responsible for overseeing and setting policy for the Department.
 During her tenure on the Board of Commissioners, Ms. Knaan was instrumental in revamping and implementing policies that improved and increased investigations of potential abuse cases.